valery-judah/leetcode-python/scripts/README.md

 ### `new_task.py`

-**Purpose:** A script to assist in creating a new task or problem structure within the project.
+**Purpose:** A script to assist in creating a new problem or problem structure within the project.

 **Usage:** `python3 scripts/new_task.py`